Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 970 will be 159% quicker than the GeForce GTX 650 Ti 2GB overall, because of its higher bandwidth. (explain)
+Memory BandwidthThe GeForce GTX 970 should in theory perform quite a bit faster than the GeForce GTX 650 Ti 2GB overall. (explain)

-Texel RateThe GeForce GTX 970 will be a lot (about 84%) more effective at AF than the GeForce GTX 650 Ti 2GB. (explain)
+Texel RateThe GeForce GTX 970 should be much (approximately 84%) better at anisotropic filtering than the GeForce GTX 650 Ti 2GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison